KentrilDespair/Minimize-DFA/README.md

    than any previous (in any rule above) __highest state__ (i.e. having the largest value so far).

-## Conversion in general
+## Conversion in general and Implementation detail
-The final minimal DFA (i.e. RDFA with total transition function) is created from DFA by: 1) eliminating unreachable states, 2) converting it to fully defined DFA, 3) converting it to Reduced DFA.
+The final minimal DFA (i.e. RDFA with total transition function) is constructed from DFA by:

-1. Elimination of unreachable states

-2. Conversion to Fully Defined DFA
-3. Conversion to Reduced DFA

 1. Elimination of unreachable states
 2. Conversion to "fully defined" DFA (i.e. w/ total transition function)